Amenability, definable groups, and automorphism groups: Introduction

 Let $T$ be the theory of $M$.
 In order to prove this theorem, we treat $G:=\aut(M)$ as a group definable in the structure ${\mathcal M}$ consisting of the structure $M$ together with the group $G$ acting on $M$, expanded by predicates for all open subsets of $G$.
 Then we find group isomorphisms $\rho \colon \gal_L(T) \to G^*/{G^*}^{000}_{\topo}$ and $\theta \colon \gal_{KP}(T) \to G^*/{G^*}^{00}_{\topo}$ such that the following diagram commutes

 where the horizontal maps are the obvious epimorphisms.
 Note that $G=\aut(M)$ has a basis of open neighborhoods of the identity consisting of open subgroups.
 Thus, using the above diagram together with Theorem \ref{thm: main theorem in Section 2} (more precisely, we use Conjecture \ref{con: topological version of the conjecture from KrPi} for groups possessing a basis of open neighborhoods of the identity consisting of open subgroups), we get that $h$ is an isomorphism, i.e. $T$ is G-compact.
+We find this method interesting in its own right, as it provides a dictionary between Galois groups and quotients by connected components in the $\omega$-categorical world.
+Udi Hrushovski has suggested to us a proof of Theorem \ref{thm: the main result of the paper} using alternative methods.

-At the very end of this paper, using Proposition \ref{prop: extremely amenable} and the existence of the isomorphism $\rho$, we easily get
+At the very end of this paper, using Proposition \ref{prop: extremely amenable} and the existence of the isomorphism $\rho$, we obtain the following corollary, although it can be easily seen directly, as Hrushovski mentioned to us, and is even implicit in \cite{HrPi}.

-\begin{thm} Let $M$ be a countable, $\omega$-categorical structure.
-If $\aut(M)$ is extremely amenable (as a topological group), then the theory of $M$ is G-trivial. \end{thm}
+\begin{cor} Let $M$ be a countable, $\omega$-categorical structure.
+If $\aut(M)$ is extremely amenable (as a topological group), then the theory of $M$ is G-trivial. \end{cor}

-Theorems \ref{thm: the main result of the paper} and \ref{theorem: new theorem} together with the Kechris, Pestov, Todor\v cević machinery \cite{KPT} (proving that groups of automorphisms of various Fraiss\'{e} structures are [extremely] amenable) can be used to show that some $\omega$-categorical structures are G-compact or even G-trivial.
-For example, by \cite[Theorem 6.14]{KPT}, we know that the automorphism group of the {\em countable atomless Boolean algebra with the canonical ordering} is extremely amenable, so the theory of this algebra is G-trivial by Theorem \ref{theorem: new theorem}.
+Theorem \ref{thm: the main result of the paper} and Corollary \ref{theorem: new theorem} together with the Kechris, Pestov, Todor\v cević machinery \cite{KPT} (proving that groups of automorphisms of various Fraiss\'{e} structures are [extremely] amenable) can be used to show that some $\omega$-categorical structures are G-compact or even G-trivial.
+For example, by \cite[Theorem 6.14]{KPT}, we know that the automorphism group of the {\em countable atomless Boolean algebra with the canonical ordering} is extremely amenable, so the theory of this algebra is G-trivial by Corollary \ref{theorem: new theorem}.